• Frost Advisory for Rollins - Click for Details

 INFO3

-IMPACTS...Minor flooding in low-lying and poor drainage areas, rivers and around area lakes.
+IMPACTS...Minor flooding in low-lying and poor drainage areas.
 Some low-water crossings may become impassable.
+River or stream flows are elevated.

 INFO4